-If your need help planning your visit to Whiskeytown National Recreation Area, please click on one of the links below:
+Plan your visit to Whiskeytown National Recreation Area by clicking on one of the links below:

 Whiskeytown Lake was created by diverting water through tunnels and penstocks from the Trinity River watershed.
 Aside from the lake, the most prominent landmark within the national recreation area is Shasta Bally (elevation 6,209 feet).
 This highest of mountains in the park steeply soars 5,000 feet above the lake.

 Lake-based recreational opportunities such as swimming and boating are Whiskeytown’s primary focus during the hot and dry summer months.
 The park offers highly popular ranger-guided kayak tours.
 Other ranger-guided programs are also offered.
 Spring and fall shoulder seasons bring more pleasant weather for hiking, mountain biking, and horseback riding.
 Winters can be rainy but temperatures are usually above freezing.

 Along the shoreline of the lake and throughout the rest of the park, popular activities include the following:

 Whiskeytown is an All Seasons Park with year-round recreation opportunities.
 Winter can be rainy but sunny winter days allow you to get out into the park at its least-visited time.
 You'll often have a trail or section of lake all to yourself.
 February through May is spring wildflower season and opportunities for horseback riding, hiking and mountain biking abound during this time before the summer heat.

 Whiskeytown's hot summer lures visitors to the lake for swimming, fishing, kayaking, stand-up paddleboarding, beach play, sailing, water skiing, scuba diving, and motorboating.
 Hikers can find slight refuge from hot days hiking alongside rushing creeks and visiting waterfalls.